 A basic human need, keeping one’s body clean, has somehow become a luxury for mothers.
 We humans should do it daily, but when tiny humans are in your care, your needs often come last.
 Washing one’s hair once or twice a week is the norm for most.
 Dry shampoo is like a required badge of honor for tired moms pressed for time.
-Washing one’s body is the most basic human need, and it should not be something we can only do if time allows.
+Washing your body is a basic human need.
+It should not be something you only do if time allows.

 We have all had the days we have deemed “too busy” to sit while eating a meal.
 Even more, that said meal has been reduced to a handful of Cheez-It crackers when we felt we could not spare the time to prepare something.
 We have somehow been led to believe that getting all of the things done is more important than nourishing and fueling our bodies.
 Proper nourishment is essential, and it is not self-care.